singhsidhukuldeep/singhsidhukuldeep.github.io/docs/index.md

 Not only this, the platform will also serve as one point destination for all your needs like tutorials, online materials, etc.

-**This platform is maintained by you!** 🤗 You can help us by answering/ improving existing questions as well as by sharing any new questions that you faced during your interviews.
+**This platform is maintained by you!** 🤗 You can <a href="/Contribute"><u>help us</u></a> by answering/ improving existing questions as well as by sharing any new questions that you faced during your interviews.
+You can also improve topics and articles.

 <div class="grid cards" markdown>